 Performance-based remunerations, etc. (basic remunerations), for Directors for the current fiscal year is paid based on the performance of the previous fiscal year.
 Targets linked to performance-based remunerations in the previous fiscal year included net income attributable to owners of the parent of 137.0 billion yen on a consolidated basis, profit before tax of 194.0 billion yen on a consolidated basis.
 With regard to divisional operating results (segment income), target segment income was 86.0 billion yen in the smelting and refining segment (aforementioned figures released in May 2022 results forecast).
 The target for safety record (number of occupational accidents of employees in Japan in calendar year 2022) was zero serious injuries and no more than seven accidents of all types.
-Regarding performance of these indicators, consolidated profit before tax was 229.9 billion yen, and divisional operating results (segment income) in the smelting and refining segment was 117.9 billion yen.
-For safety record (number of occupational accidents of employees in Japan in 22.9 billion yen, and divisional operating results (segment income) in the smelting and refining segment was 117.9 billion yen.
+Regarding performance of these indicators, consolidated net income attributable to owners of the parent was 160.6 billion yen, consolidated profit before tax was 229.9 billion yen, and divisional operating results (segment income) in the smelting and refining segment was 117.9 billion yen.
 For safety record (number of occupational accidents of employees in Japan in calendar year 2022), there was one serious injury and 24 accidents of all types.